romanegloo/romanegloo.github.io/_posts/2019-11-01-word-embeddings.md

 relevancy to other words, and the *value (V)* represents the actual value of the input sequence.

-The relevancy between tokens are calculated by the dot product between $Q$ and $K$ vectors.
+The relevancy between tokens are calculated by the dot product between *Q* and *K* vectors.
 In fact, this should be interpreted as the similarity between the two vectors, which is used as the attentions score between two words.
 Then, the score is divided by the squre root of the dimension of the key vector for gradient stability.
 Applying softmax returns the normalized scores.
-Finally, the actual value $V$ of the input sequence is weighted by the attention score.
+Finally, the actual value *V* of the input sequence is weighted by the attention score.
 Formally, this entire procedure can be defined as below:

 $$